gvwilson/thirdbit/src/fiction/in-heck/outline.md

 -   A stray shot starts a brush fire
     -   Gumption and Dockety work with Special Leaf to prevent it spreading while the fight continues
     -   Bee Six Vee wades into the fight, revealing that it is a modified battle bot
+    -   Able is damaged (we initially think it's terminal)
 -   The flying attackers retreat and the ground forces are beaten off
     -   Thoughtful to Blazes: "What now?"
 -   And then Maddy is carried off by a patchwork flying bot